-The ISM Program of Study
+The TIM Program of Study

-The ISM program combines the fundamental intellectual content of both Computer Science and Business Management Economics.
+The TIM program combines the fundamental intellectual content of both Computer Science and Business Management Economics.
 It will be a rigorous, challenging major for those students that want to pursue a career of solving business problems through the use of information technology.
-The ISM program is structured to enable students to accomplish this.
+The TIM program is structured to enable students to accomplish this.
 To do so, they must gain the math and science fundamentals of computer science and an understanding of the environment in which information technology (IT) solutions will be applied through economics and business courses.

-It is the integration of the two disciplines of Computer Science and Business Management Economics that is the essence of the ISM program.
+It is the integration of the two disciplines of Computer Science and Business Management Economics that is the essence of the TIM program.
 This also adds to the challenge of successfully completing the requirements of the major.
-ISM is a timely topic and the current demand for students is strong.
+TIM is a timely topic and the current demand for students is strong.
 The long term demand for students with these skills will continue to grow.
 An increasingly larger number of companies and institutions have concluded that their daily operations have an indispensable reliance on computer-based systems.